 The Office of New Americans (ONA) was established to assist newcomers to New York State and to help new Americans fully participate in New York State civic and economic life.
-The Center hosts two Office for New Americans programs: The Office for New Americans Opportunity Center and the Community Navigator Program.
+The Center hosts three Office for New Americans programs: The Office for New Americans Opportunity Center, the Community Navigator Program, and the NYS Professional Pathways Program.
 We are so excited for you to take advantage of these services!

 - Naturalization application assistance